Inventory Tracking Guide

 Knowing exactly how much inventory you have available at any given time helps you prevent over-selling or stockouts.
 Not being able to get your product in time can upset customers, but keeping them in stock can enable a more seamless purchasing experience.

-2. Optimize capital tied up in inventory
+2. Optimise capital tied up in inventory

 Inventory is like Goldilocks — not too much, not too little — you want the amount that’s just right.
 Inventory tracking can help you make better decisions around how much inventory to order at any given time (as it can fluctuate due to seasonality and other external market trends).